 - Reduces safety concerns

 When the system, utilized daily, the crusher tonnage or production is maintained at the forecasted numbers.
 Too tight of setting reduces tonnage and can adversely affect the crusher mechanics and motor amp draw.
-If the CSS is too large it will affect choke feeding as it cannot be maintained, and will send coarse material to the mill reducing tonnage and crusher effectiveness.
+If the CSS is too large it will affect choke feed as it cannot be maintained and will send coarse material to the mill reducing tonnage and crusher effectiveness.